Deepak Perwani

-Deepak Perwani (born 25 December 1973) (ديپڪ پرواني) is a Pakistani fashion designer and actor.
+Deepak Perwani (born 25 December 1973) (ديپڪ پرواني Urdu: دیپک پروانی) is a Pakistani fashion designer and actor.
 In 1996, he introduced the fashion label Deepak Perwani (DP) as a bridal and formal wear couture house.
 The Bulgarian Fashion Awards named Perwani the sixth-best fashion designer in the world in 2014.

 Perwani's accolades include seven Lux Style Awards and a Guinness World Record for designing the largest kurta in the world.
 He has been Pakistan's cultural ambassador to China and Malaysia, and regularly represents the country's fashion scene at local and international events.
 He has designed for high-profile figures such as Javed Akhtar and Shabana Azmi, among other celebrities.
 Additionally, Perwani has acted in a few TV shows and films, having made his debut in the drama Mere Paas Paas (2004–05).

 Life and career

-Perwani was born in 1974 in a Sindhi Hindu family of Pakistan, and was raised up in Mirpurkhas.
+Perwani was born in 1974 in a Sindhi Hindu family of Pakistan, and was raised in Mirpurkhas.
 His cousin, Naveen Perwani, is a snooker player who has represented the country globally in several tournaments.
 Deepak pursued a year-long course in Fashion Institute of Technology, New York, before returning to Pakistan in 1994.
 In 1996, Perwani introduced his own fashion label, Deepak Perwani (DP), as a bridal and formal wear couture house and also opened a flagship store in Zamzama.

 In his career, he has collaborated with international brands such as Mercedes-Benz, Benson & Hedges and Hugo Boss.
 Perwani holds a Guinness World Record for designing the largest kurta in the world—that took a team of fifty professional tailors and thirty days to make it, weighing 800 kg, 101 feet tall and 59 feet 3 inches wide, with each sleeve being 57 feet long.

 Perwani has been Pakistan's cultural ambassador to China and Malaysia, the brand ambassador for the World Gold Council, and is also a member of South Asia Free Media Association (SAFMA).
 He has won seven Lux Style Awards, five BFA awards, and one Indus Style Guru Award.

 Besides fashion designing, Perwani has also acted in a few films and TV shows.
 He made his debut in Mere Paas Paas (2004–05) and later appeared in the successful drama Kadoorat (2013) alongside Sanam Saeed, which was followed by Soteli (2014) opposite Sabreen Hisbani.
 He played supporting characters in Yunhi (2023) and Very Filmy (2024).
+He appeared in the drama, Jama Taqseem, in 2025.